How to Get Free Internet?Posted June 15, 2018, 6:48 a.m. by Serina Rajagukguk

 There's a secret option, though.
 Find an expensive-looking private lounge.
 Most airlines have one.

 Once you find one, sit nearby and try to get their WiFi signal.
 Some lounges have password-protected WiFi, but many do NOT.
 All you need to give in exchange is an email address (again, in my personal experience, they're not spammy).

 More and more airlines give free WiFi on their flights.
 Don't expect high speed, though.
-Paid options are usually faster, so make your own pro and cons list to decide.
+Paid options are usually faster, so make your pros and cons list to decide.